 - In the main Resource and Performance Monitor window, choose Reports.

 - Open System and go to System Diagnostics.

 - There you should be able to see all of your previous reports.

-If this proved as an unfruitful solution, make sure to check the alternative ones below.
+If after using this method the Resource Monitor still isn’t working, make sure to check the alternative ones below.

 - Press the Windows key + I to open the Settings app.

 - Choose Windows Update from the left pane.

 - Now, on the right side, choose Update History.

 - Click on Uninstall updates.